iov-one/weave/docs/tutorial/protobuf.rst

     (e.g. absolute and relative) are equivalent (it's harder than you think).

-You are welcome to use other codecs than ``gogofaster``, you can also try the standard golang protobuf compiler.
+You are welcome to use other codecs than ``gogofaster``, you can also try the standard Go language protobuf compiler.
 What this mode goes is auto-generate static code for serialization and deserialization of the type.
 It performs the introspection one time to generate efficient code allowing us to avoid the use of reflection at runtime and get ~10x